 VACATION BIBLE SCHOOL

-The Chattanooga Community Bible School is sponsored by Zion Lutheran, St. John Hopewell, St. Paul Liberty, and the Chattanooga United Methodist churches and is typically held in June.
+The Chattanooga Community Bible School is sponsored by Zion Lutheran Chatt, St. John Hopewell, and the Chattanooga United Methodist churches and is typically held in June.
 Zion and the Chatt Methodist Church take turns hosting the week-long event.
 The average daily attendance is about 55 students and 25 helpers.
 A Bible School program is held at the host church the following Sunday.
 This is a wonderful example of the community working together.